 Comfort is largely a personal, subjective criterion since everyone's feet are different, but we were able to look at the fit of the shoe and how effective the lacing system was for a range of foot sizes.
 The quality of the included insole was noted, as some of the boots had footbeds that should be immediately swapped out for quality aftermarket products.
 The ankle padding was factored in, as some boots used thin material that bit into the ankle, and the amount of cushion in the sole factored in to comfort on long hikes.
 We paid attention to foot comfort on our test hikes, noting where and when we got any blisters as a result of rubbing or poor ventilation.

 We tested each pair of boots on tough, off-trail slopes with scree, talus, slabs, and grassy traverses to see how they performed when on uneven ground.
-We noted how well they supported the ankle, resisted rolling and edged into the dirt, snow or rock.
-Boot height was taken into consideration as well as the lower cut models did not give the same high ankle support though offered a higher degree of ankle articulation which did translate into a more climbing ability in the steeps.
+We noted how well they supported the ankle, resisted rolling and edged into the dirt, snow, or rock.
+Boot height was taken into consideration as well as the lower cut models did not give the same high ankle support though offered a higher degree of ankle articulation, which did translate into a more climbing ability in the steeps.

 Since water resistance is a top concern for many hikers, we sloshed through streams and creeks and stood in lake shores to test how quickly the boots kept water out.
-Each of our test models with one exception uses a waterproof/breathable membrane designed to keep water out while also allowing perspiration to pass through.
+Each of our test models, with one exception, uses a waterproof/breathable membrane designed to keep water out while also allowing perspiration to pass through.
 We were able to test the efficacy of these membranes by hiking in warm conditions on the trail and then seeing how moist our socks became.

 Weight was the easiest to test for and involved us taking each one of the boots and weighing them on our scale (in size 11 US) to test against the manufacturer's claimed weights.
 We found there were benefits both gained and lost by wearing lightweight or heavyweight boots on our hikes.

 To test traction, we sought out situations that would best test the boot's grip.
 On steep scrambling routes, we found which rubber compounds best stuck to the rock, and we saw which boots stuck or slipped on wet and muddy trails.
-With a very snowy and wet season in our main testing area, the Sierra Nevada, we found lots of firm snowfields, muddy slopes, wet creek crossings and steep rock to climb on our test hikes.
+With a very snowy and wet season in our main testing area, the Sierra Nevada, we found lots of firm snowfields, muddy slopes, wet creek crossings, and steep rock to climb on our test hikes.

 We put hours of rugged use into these test boots and began to see some of them show signs of weakness that we could pass onto you.
-Admittedly, two months is a rather short test period, but it was long enough to see the beginnings of the issues consumers might find and to corroborate the findings of other users and reviewers.
+Admittedly, two months is a rather short test period, but it was long enough to see the beginnings of the issues consumers might find and corroborate the findings of other users and reviewers.

-Over the course of many miles both on trail and off we found which boots rose to the top across all of our metrics and which ones were best suited to specialized uses.
+Over the course of many miles both on the trail and off we found which boots rose to the top across all of our metrics and which ones were best suited to specialized uses.
 We had a lot of fun putting these boots through their paces so that you can find the right ones for your needs, and get out there and have an adventure of your own with the right footwear.